kmcdermo/kalman1D/README.md

 In the case of tracking a rail car, we can say that it started at the origin with max velocity, and we assign a large uncertainty to the each value.
 After the first KF propagation + update, this initial guess will be weighted down.
 The output of the first propagation + update, x_k and C_k now become x_k-1 and C_k-1 in the next propagation + update.

-The above paper does include two inmportant aspects of extensions of the Kalman filter: non-linear state model extensions of the KF and Kalman smoothing.
+The above paper does not include two important aspects of extensions of the Kalman filter: non-linear state model extensions of the KF and Kalman smoothing.
 As this code is for the simple example of a particle moving in 1D, the state model is linear and will not make use of the non-linear extension.
 It is important to note, though, that in HEP, typically particles are subjected to a solenoidal magnetic field, which yields the non-linear helix equations.
 Therefore, in HEP, one would then utilize the Extended Kalman Filter (EKF).

 Kalman smoothing, however, is applicable to this example.
 Smoothing allows us to reuse all the information gained by the forward propagation that the inner layers did not have access to, as a weighted average.
 So by definition, the first smoothed state is in fact the last filtered state, as this layer has already acquired all information possible about the system from measurement updates.
 Then the second smoothed state is the second-to-last filtered state.
 The smoothing equations themselves are bit more opaque, although a light explanation is here in addition to more info on how the KF is used in HEP: http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.57.1034&rep=rep1&type=pdf